RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

 RK: Let me ask you the most famous question I ask here, so were you born speaking very good English?

 DM: I was lucky to be born, Robert.
 I was born of Joyce Mpanga (thankful to God she is still alive.
 89 years old now) and the late Fred Mpanga.
 They were in exile at the time.
 So I was born a refugee.
 Thankfully, I didn’t spend most of my infant life in refugee status.
-We got back to Uganda in 1972 or 1973?
+We returned to Uganda in 1972 or 1973?
 Thereabout.
 I went to Nakasero Primary School and King’s College Budo.

 RK: Eh!
 Wait.
 Daudi, you said you started school here?

 DM: Yes.
 Unlike my friend Brenda Ntambirweki, I didn’t have the privilege of doing my nursery school in England.

 DM: Though our circumstances were the same.
 We’re both refugees.

 I went to Nakasero primary then Budo and then St Edwards College at Oxford, after which I went to Oxford University.
 I did the bar at the Inns of Court School of Law.
 I was called to the bar in 1993.
 It’s very important to put context into one’s life so that listeners can know how long it takes to achieve success.
 Since 1993, I have been practicing law.
 I started off as a pupil.
 Then I got tenancy in 1994.